abiola-arobieke/vet-clinic-database/README.md

 ### Prerequisites

-PostgreSQL server installed and running. psql installed
+PostgreSQL server installed and running

+psql installed

 In order to run this project you need: to install git on your computer.
 Follow the instruction on the page to do so